Darien residents will be issued a library card immediately. A valid ID is required.

 Non-Residents may use their valid hometown library card or register by showing an ID with their current address.
 For additional information, please see Non-Resident Use below.

-The Library offers a one-day grace period for all loans - any item returned on the day of grace will not incur an overdue fee for that day.
+The Library offers a one-day grace period for all loans (except for reservation system items) - any item returned on the day of grace will not incur an overdue fee for that day.

 Senior patrons — those 65 and older — are exempt from accruing overdue fees.